 Address – Depots at Mount Barker Railway Station, Dutton Road, Mount Barker and just North of Goolwa on the Strathalbyn Road.
 Goolwa

 The Society operates steam and diesel hauled trains and railcars between Mt Barker and Victor Harbor.
 Trains run on the Goolwa to Victor Harbour section of the line most Sundays, some Wednesdays and during school holidays and tickets can be purchased at Goolwa, Victor and Port Elliot on running days or online.
 Steam locos held by SteamRanger include Pacific Nod.
 621, Rx class 4-6-0 No. 207 and Rx class 4-6-0 No 224, all of which are in working order.
 F class tank loco No. 251, and 520 class 4-8-4 No. 520 are currently held out of service although the 520 class is being worked on for the purpose of returning the loco and its tender to working order.
-Various “Red Hen” railcars, a Brill 75 class railcar, 350 and 500-class diesel shunters and a 930 class Goodwin Alco diesel also provide motive power on the railway.
-An 830 class Alco diesel is currently being restored to working order.
+Work on retubing the boiler is almost complete and the tender has been fully rebuilt.
+Various “Red Hen” railcars, a Brill 75 class railcar, 350, 500, 830 and 930-class diesels also provide motive power on the railway.
 Quite a few people can be found working at the Mt Barker depot every week day.
 Volunteers are always welcome.

 Pichi Richi Railway Preservation Society